-Sudoku Vol. 1 for iPhone Review
+Sudoku Vol. 1 full review

 Perhaps the best Sudoku app for beginners (and lazy puzzle-solvers), Hudson Entertainment’s Sudoku Vol. 1 offers a tutorial mode that explains Sudoku and walks you through the solving of a puzzle.